Second fatal train crash shocks Spain as death toll in the first collision rises to 43

 The crash came two days after Spain’s worst railway disaster since 2013, which left many Spaniards in disbelief.
 The death toll in that crash, in southern Spain, rose to 43.

-The commuter train on Tuesday night hit a retaining wall that fell onto the tracks near the Catalan town of Gelida, about 37 kilometers (23 miles) outside Barcelona, authorities said.
+The commuter train on Tuesday night hit a retaining wall that fell onto the tracks near the Catalan town of Gelida, about 37 kilometers (23 miles) outside Barcelona, officials said.

 “It's very strange, all of this.
 It doesn't make sense,” said Antonella Miranda, a barista in Madrid.
 “Let's see what explanations they provide after the second one.”

-Authorities haven't ruled out the possibility of finding more victims in the wreckage from Sunday’s high-speed crash, about 800 kilometers (500 miles) from Gelida.
-Three days of national mourning are underway, while the cause is being investigated.

-The victim of Tuesday's crash was a conductor in training, regional authorities said.
+The man who died from Tuesday's crash was a conductor in training, regional authorities said.
 Most of the injured rode in the first train carriage.

 Rail disruptions on Wednesday caused significant traffic jams on roads leading into Barcelona.
 Catalonia's regional authorities asked people to reduce unnecessary travel and companies to allow remote work until service was resumed.